Conformal gravity: light deflection revisited and the galactic rotation curve failure: Consequences on Light Deflection in CG

 \section{Consequences on Light Deflection in CG}

-We provide here a brief review of the investigations of light deflection in CG presented in the literature and the consequences of our results on this topic.
+Given our result, we provide here a brief review of the investigations of light deflection in CG presented in the literature.
 The most relevant issue of previous work is the severe disagreement between different studies.
 The disagreement concerns (1) the sign of $\ga$ \cite{Edery:1997,Pireaux:2004}; (2) the association of the mass of the lens to different combinations of the parameters in the metric \eqref{solutionCG}\cite{CattaniScalia2013,Sultana:2013}; (3) the choice of the geometric definition of the deflection angle \cite{Rindler:2007}.

 Firstly, Edery and Paranjape \cite{Edery:1997} derived the total deflection angle for a point-like lens with the standard formula for the asymptotically flat metric solution given by Weinberg \cite{Weinberg}.
 They recover that, in order to obtain a stronger deflection than the GR prediction, thus avoiding the requirement of dark matter, the sign of $\ga$ has to be negative, in contrast with the positive value found by fitting galactic rotation curves \cite{Mannheim:1995gal,Mannheim:2010fit}.
 Moreover, in this treatment, the deflection angle increases linearly with the impact parameter.
 At odds with their results, Pireaux \cite{Pireaux:2004,Pireaux:2004b} found that the sign of $\ga$ depends on the nature of the particles considered: $\ga <0$ for photons or relativistic particles, while $\ga >0$ for massive or non relativistic particles.
 Both approaches \cite{Pireaux:2004,Edery:1997} identify the mass of the lens with the parameter $\be$.
 These apparently inconsistent results clearly derive from the incorrect assumptions of a Minkowski metric at large distances from the lens and by the unjustified identification of the lens mass with $\be$.